milo2012/pathbrute/README.md

 # pathbrute
 Pathbrute

+Pathbrute is a DirB/Dirbuster type of tool designed to brute force directories and files names on web/application servers.
+However, it has some new tricks.
 Pathbrute has a number of wordlists from metasploit/exploit-database and other sources that it uses to discover interesting content on servers.

 pathBrute contains/uses a number of self compiled wordlists for identifying “interesting” content and potentially vulnerable websites.